der-mur/zynq-cpp-sandbox/README.md

  }
 ```

-When creating the AXI GPIO object, the base address must be passed to the contructor.
-This is not necessarily the case for the other drivers discussed below, but the AXI IP functionality is very dependent on the users programmable logic design in that multiple blocks can be created and the base addresses can be changed.
+When creating the AXI GPIO object, the base address must be passed to the constructor.
+This is not necessarily the case for the other drivers discussed below, but the AXI IP functionality is very dependent on the users programmable logic design because multiple blocks can be created and the base addresses can be changed.
 To accomodate this uncertainty I also have a file called ```axi_reg.h``` which the user can modify as needed. (```xparameters.h``` is still used to get the system info i.e. ```XPAR_GPIO_0_BASEADDR``` in this case.)
 The register offsets are also included in ```axi_reg.h```.
 ```c++
 namespace axi
 {